 TED wants to reach out to countless people across the globe.
-Through their official website, TED.com and a highly popular YouTube channel, Technology, Entertainment, and Design lets you know all that’s happening around you!
+Through their official website, TED.com and a highly popular YouTube channel, Technology, Entertainment, and Design let you know all that’s happening around you!

 Their official website is flooded with a whopping 556 talks and discussions on data analytics.
 What’s more interesting is that readers can also add their feedback and suggestions.

-1. ‘The birth of a word’: Deb Roy
+1. The Birth of a Word, by Deb Roy

-As the CEO and co-founder of Bluefin Labs, Deb Roy researches about the underlying theories of human cognition and machine learning.
+As the CEO and co-founder of Bluefin Labs, Deb Roy researches the underlying theories of human cognition and machine learning.
 He also directs technical projects at ‘Cognitive Machines Group’ and is currently engaged in learning how kids acquire language and design communicative machines.

-3. ‘What we learned from 5 million books’: Erez lieberman aiden and Jean-Baptiste Michel
+3. What we Learned from 5 Million Books, by Erez Lieberman Aiden and Jean-Baptiste Michel

 As the Founding Director and one of the significant members of ‘Harvard Cultural Observatory,’ Jean-Baptiste along with his friend and colleague Erez Lieberman Aiden studies human history, culture, and language.
 He carries out this research with the help of quantitative methods thus unlocking new opportunities for data analytics.

-4. Big Data, Better Data: Kenneth Cukier
+4. Big Data, Better Data, by Kenneth Cukier

 Kenneth Cukier works as the Data Editor for ‘The Economist,’ and he has also co-authored the book ‘Big Data: A Revolution That Will Transform How We Live, Work, and Think.’
 This man is no less than an encyclopedia when it comes to discussing big data, human cognition, and machine learning.

-Susan works with the Altimeter Group, and her job role is industry analyst.
+Susan works with the Altimeter Group, and her job role is an industry analyst.
 With a keen focus on data analytics, she tries to find out current market trends and new opportunities.
 As the author of ‘A Framework for Social Analytics’ and ‘’The Social Media ROI Cookbook”, Susan can offer readers crucial insights into the significance and use of data.